roshantaneja/School_Notes/docs/Chemistry Honours/Unit 7 - How can we protect vulnerable coastal cities from Sea Level Rise/5-2 Unit 7 Lesson 9.md

 2.  # What did we learn last class about calculating the moles or mass of a chemical reaction?

+the moles in a reaction are proportional to the coefficients in a balanced equation

 3.  # Complete the IMT for Lesson 8.